Want to take up bird hunting but are on a tight budget? This article will help you get started

-*States will be continue to added and updated over time
+*States will continue to be added and updated over time*

 These items are optional, but in my opinion they are important pieces of gear and can certainly help out an aspiring upland hunter.
 If you are on a strict budget, never fear –

-First Aid Kit: Boo-boos happen in the uplands.
-At a minimum, you should have a small kit that has band aids, antiseptic, and pain-reliever meds.
+First aid kit: Boo-boos happen in the uplands.
+At a minimum, you should have a small kit that has band-aids, antiseptic, and pain-reliever meds.
 Minimum.

-Water Bottle: Don’t plan a trip without water.
+Water bottle: Don’t plan a trip without water.
 I like to use reusable plastic or aluminum bottles for water.
 But even store-bought bottled water on the way to your hunt will work.
 Carry a couple if you can manage.

-Pocket Knife: A small knife is useful for cutting paracord in camp, portioning out cheesecake, cooking, field dressing birds, or can be used as a last ditch weapon to fight off a hungry bear (not recommended).
+Pocket knife: A small knife is useful for cutting paracord in camp, portioning out cheesecake, cooking, field dressing birds, or can be used as a last-ditch weapon to fight off a hungry bear (not recommended).
 And don’t forget the quail camp blood oaths.
 You don’t need to spend a ton to own a small utility knife that can accomplish various jobs.

-Bandana: The bandana is an often overlooked, but a very versatile piece of equipment.
+Bandana: The bandana is an often overlooked, but very versatile piece of equipment.
 Need to cover the back of your neck from the sun?
 Need to handle a hot coffee pot?
 Need a snot rag?
 A bandana can also be used as a sling, a signaler, or even T.P. in emergencies.
 You can pick one up for a couple of bucks at the liquor store.

 One of the most frustrating reasons why people don’t even start upland hunting is because they don’t have the means or ability to own a bird dog.
 Yet there is this implied notion that, either by prestige or necessity to perform, you need a dog and that dissuades some would-be upland hunters from even stepping into the field.